 Shortlisted theses written in languages other than English that are not familiar to the members of the Jury will first be read by a specialist in the field.
 If this specialist considers the thesis to be a strong candidate for the Prize, the ECPR will pay for up to 20,000 words to be translated into English, so that it can be judged equally by the panel.

-If it is deemed that no thesis reaches an acceptable standard, the committee may decline to award the prize in any given year.
-The successful candidate will be awarded the prize of €1,000, which will be presented at the Joint Sessions in 2020.
+If it is deemed that no thesis reaches an acceptable standard, the jury may decline to award the prize in any given year.
+The successful candidate will be awarded the prize of €1,000.